Previous VA 11's:

 Cumberland Gap to Woodway

-VA 11 originally began at the Kentucky State Line within the Cumberland Gap Historical Park, where US 25E's north exit from Virginia was located.
-VA 11 was 100% duplexed with VA 10 from were to Woodway.
+VA 11 originally began at the Tennessee State Line within the Cumberland Gap Historical Park, where US 25E's south exit from Virginia was originally located.
+VA 11 was 100% duplexed with VA 10 from there to Woodway.

 VA 10-VA 11 followed what is now a restored trail through the Cumberland Gap Historic Area.
 It used SR 872, then an unnumbered road that parallels the modern US 58 to the north eastward.
 The route used the SR 912 loop, then maybe modern US 58 but there is what looks like an old alignment on satellite photo that is not a road today.